stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Noble/index.md

 Once per turn, if you take the Strike action on your turn and are rolling 2d20 or more on an attack roll against one of the targets, you can take -1d for that roll to make an additional weapon attack against that target, as part of the same action.

+Additionally, the temporary stamina granted by your Fighting Spirit increases to 15.

 ### Strength before Death

 <div style="margin-top:-10px;"></div>